-(1) On March 17, 2015, Mr. McCullough resigned as our President and Chief Executive Officer and as a director of our company.
+(2) Mr. Beasley, a director since 2009, served as our President and Chief Executive Officer between March 17, 2015 and December 1, 2015, at which time he resigned as our President and Chief Executive Officer and as a director.

-(2) On March 17, 2015, Mr. Beasley was appointed as our President and Chief Executive Officer.
-Mr. Beasley continues to serve on the Board.
+(3) On March 17, 2015, Mr. McCullough resigned as our President and Chief Executive Officer and as a director of our company.

-(3) Amounts reported are the gross number of shares underlying grants; 431,414 options and zero shares of restricted stock have expired or been forfeited upon termination of service.
+(4) Amounts reported are the gross number of shares underlying grants; 1,012,953 options and 116,100 shares of restricted stock have expired or been forfeited upon termination of service.